richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 -----

 ## Exercise 1: Custom Skillset API
-In this exercise, we will use a Function App to instantiate a simple API for use with Cognitive Search, custom skillset.
+In this exercise, we will use a Function App to instantiate a simple API for use with AI Search, custom skillset.
-<br>_Note: Only complete this exercise if you intend to include a custom skillset in the Cognitive Search deployment app_
+<br>_Note: Only complete this exercise if you intend to include a custom skillset in the AI Search deployment app_

 ### Step 1: Create Project